OscarAnd123/COVID_AND_NYPD/README.md

 ![vis5](/graph5.jpg)

 Although cases are lower during 2020 the trend of Black and Hispanics being the top two races from being arrested are still there.
 This shows that NYC is not doing enough to close the disparity gap of arrest.
-As I mentioned before many communities that have a large number of minorites are being over policied.
+As I mentioned before many communities that have a large number of minorites are being over policied and there are laws that target minorites.

 ![vis6](/graph6.jpg)